 Dr Oliver Gruner

-My research explores the historical film, cultural memory and representations of the 1960s.
+My research explores the historical film, comics, cultural memory and representations of the 1960s.
 I am particularly interested in the ways in which visual culture has intersected with broader US public debates on the legacy of the sixties.
 How are events and phenomena such as the Vietnam War, the counterculture, the civil rights and feminist movements “remembered”?
 What are the political implications of such memories?
-In general, I explore images and narratives produced by filmmakers, popular musicians and other cultural arbiters that revisit and reinterpret the sixties from a contemporary perspective.
+In general, I explore images and narratives produced by filmmakers, artists, popular musicians and other cultural arbiters that revisit and reinterpret the sixties from a contemporary perspective.